Anshul619/LLD-OOPs-Design-Patterns-Go/OOPs/Interfaces.md

 ````

 # Interface names
+- Interfaces are named after the behavior they expose.
-- By convention, one-method interfaces are named by the method name plus an -er suffix or similar modification to construct an agent noun: Reader, Writer, Formatter, CloseNotifier etc.
+- By convention, one-method interfaces are named by the method name plus an -er suffix or similar modification to construct an agent noun:
+  - Reader
+  - Writer
+  - Formatter
+  - CloseNotifier
+- If it has multiple related methods, use a noun that captures the role
+  - OrderProcessor
+  - OrderPayload
+  - OrderContext

 # Embedding interface
 - In [embedding](https://www.geeksforgeeks.org/embedding-interfaces-in-golang/?ref=lbp), an interface can embed other interfaces or an interface can embed other interface’s method signatures in it.